Free Taylor County Public Records Search: Criminal, Court, Marital

 Alternatively, you can email the sheriff’s office at [email protected] to make a public records request.

-Retrieve Arrest Information & Police Reports via Law Enforcement Agencies in Taylor County
+Find Arrest Information & Police Reports via Law Enforcement Agencies in Taylor County Georgia

 If you have no luck tracking down jail records from the Taylor County Sheriff’s Office, it’s worth contacting the other law enforcement agencies in the county.